khushxxii/GPTailor/README.md

 - GPTailor provides AI-generated suggestions and should not be the sole basis for career decisions
 - Always review and customize AI suggestions to match your personal experience and goals
 - Ensure compliance with privacy laws when handling personal resume data
 - OpenAI API usage is subject to their terms of service and pricing
+- Scores are estimates based on AI analysis and may not reflect actual recruiter opinions

+## 📞 Support

+For issues or questions:
+- Check the troubleshooting section
+- Review server logs for errors
+- Ensure all dependencies are installed correctly